 Pre-MedicalThe human body is an intricate, resilient machine.
 Doctors strive to understand its intricacies so they can help their patients maintain or restore health and well-being.

 When you pursue a pre-medical course of study, you equip yourself for the rigors and fulfillment of a career in medicine, caring for others through trusted, often lifelong relationships.

-At St. Norbert, you’ll work with a pre-medical adviser to ensure that your undergraduate studies prepare you for admission to your medical school of choice.
-You must be an undergraduate degree candidate to be admitted to most medical schools, so your St. Norbert adviser will encourage you to pursue a Bachelor of Science degree in one of three majors:
+At St. Norbert, you’ll work with a pre-medical advisor to ensure that your undergraduate studies prepare you for admission to your medical school of choice.
+You must be an undergraduate degree candidate to be admitted to most medical schools, so your St. Norbert advisor will encourage you to pursue a Bachelor of Science degree in one of three majors:

 During your pre-medical study, you’ll also take the Medical College Admission Test to verify that you are qualified and on the right track for a career in medicine.